Students from La Salle University complete their clinical experience at Masonic Village at Lafayette Hill

-Masonic Village’s food services departments in Lafayette Hill and Elizabethtown hosted interns from Job Corps and Lancaster Career and Technology Center, respectively, and provided feedback on the programs so students and instructors are aware of industry standards that have changed to ensure they’re producing a qualified workforce.
+Masonic Village’s food services departments in Lafayette Hill and Elizabethtown hosted students from Philabundance, Job Corps and Lancaster Career and Technology Center and provided feedback on the programs so students and instructors are aware of industry standards that have changed to ensure they’re producing a qualified workforce.

 As part of a Job Shadow Day on Oct.
 18, Masonic Village at Elizabethtown hosted 43 Elizabethtown Area High School students interested in learning about careers at Masonic Village, including nursing, pharmacy, cosmetology, culinary, physical and occupational therapy, security, finance, social services and others.
 Staff volunteered to help with the high school’s mock interviews as part of its Pathways Program

 *Based on national community benefits reporting standards, 20% of staff time overseeing students in a clinical setting may be quantified as a community benefit.

 For the fifth year, Masonic Village collaborated with the physical therapy department at Misericordia University on a Balance & Fall Prevention Program.
 The residents work one-on-one with graduate students each week, completing an initial assessment, exercising weekly and then completing a final assessment at the end of the program.
 Students gain real world experience, and residents have seen the health benefits in balance and strength, as well as reducing their fear of falling.